 A Final Word

-So that's the state of the slice today, and we're eager to see what the rest of 2019 brings, since it appears the pace of reinvention hasn't slowed.
-For example, two revivalist slice spots opened less than a year ago: the long-awaited Paulie Gee's Slice Shop in Greenpoint, Brooklyn, and Sauce Pizzeria in the East Village, which has some impressive bona fides.
-(The owners worked with uber–pizza consultant Anthony Falco, who made a name for himself at Roberta's.)
+So that's the state of the slice today, and we're eager to see what the future brings, as it appears the pace of reinvention hasn't slowed.
+For example, two more revivalist slice spots have opened: the long-awaited Paulie Gee's Slice Shop in Greenpoint, Brooklyn, and Sauce Pizzeria in the East Village, which has some impressive bona fides.
+(The owners worked with pizza consultant Anthony Falco, who made a name for himself at Roberta's.)

 Both are putting out some promising pies, but we left them off the list proper to give their slices some time to mature.
 Based on what we've tasted, though, they seem to have internalized the best elements of the revivalist movement: They know they have to bring something new to the slice table and improve upon what's already on offer, whether it's from classic spots, neighborhood stalwarts, or some of the cheffier operations on the scene.
 Any ambitious New York slice shop opening in 2019 or beyond will have to do the same if it hopes to distinguish itself in a pack of truly superlative peers.